 Vice President DeMerritt led the Board a review of the 2015 fiscal year fourth-quarter reports.

 Vice President DeMerritt reported that the committee recommends that the Board approve a $30 increase in membership dues for the 2016-2017 membership year.
-The Board discussed the association’s current financial status, and noted that while service lines such as AACRAO Consulting and International Education Services have performed well, the revenues cover a significant portion of member service expenses within the overall budget.
+The Board discussed the Association’s current financial status, and noted that while service lines such as AACRAO Consulting and International Education Services have performed well, the revenues cover a significant portion of member service expenses within the overall budget.
 Increasing dues would allow for the revenues from the lines of service to be used more strategically as initially designed.

 MOTION 2015.12.03 – It was duly moved that the Board approve the proposal to raise AACRAO membership dues by $30 dollars for the 2016-2017 membership term.
 APPROVED